drkvogel/retrasst/testing/retrasst/misc.md

     * do I now use c_box_name in one of my queries? yes, because it speeds things up
     * in which case, box changes should be made to both c_box_name, and box_name (if a box_name record is present - not always the case).
 The cron job should be able to cope with this (up to date c_box_name entries already existing)
     * setting the timestamps correctly (to 'now') is crucial
- * reported chunk sizes look wrong (not 200)
- * changes to l_cryovial_retrieval should be saved on the fly
  * changes to c_box_retrieval, cryovial_store should be done on signoff and exit
  * there should be 4 cryovial_store records for each requested sample: source and destination for primary and secondary aliquots
     * NOT_FOUND will be a new status